What is an academic evaluative essay?

 Although not always the case, often the construction ‘to what extent’ as seen in example (B) requires the careful consideration of whether or not something is true or how true that aspect is.
 In example (B), a student must consider not only how AID has been used in Africa positively or negatively, but also determine how much of a significant impact those scenarios have had before determining whether the argument that AID has been effective or not is accurate.

 Now that you’ve been introduced to the basic aims and expectations of an evaluative essay, the next step is to think about how to begin writing this assignment type.
-Continue on to Lesson 2 to learn about researching and writing an effective evaluative essay.
+Continue on to Chapter 2 to learn about researching and writing an effective evaluative essay.